madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

-The `polynomial` function is setup now in the `md` dictionary as a model that will be applied to perform the simulations:
+The `polynomial` function is set up now in the `md` dictionary as a model that will be applied to perform the simulations:

 ```julia